-Even if you work for yourself, you have to work with others eventually.
-No person is an island, and interpersonal skills are crucial for anyone’s success.
+You have to communicate with others eventually, even if you work for yourself.
+No person is an island.
+And interpersonal skills are crucial for anyone’s success.

 Unfortunately, few business schools teach interpersonal skills.
-Most people learn how to relate to others in the business world through trial and error.
-While that approach can eventually work, too many errors can ruin your reputation and halt your company’s productivity.
+In fact, most people learn how to relate to others in the business world through trial and error.
+This approach may eventually work.
+In fact, too many errors can ruin your reputation.
+And halt your company’s productivity.

-Face any situations that affect the group with the group.
-Encourage others to join into the discussion and get everyone’s buy-in on the current status and the best course of action.
-Also, be aware of the less talkative members.
-They often have great ideas but need some prompting to voice them.
+Finally, be aware of the less talkative members.
+They often have great ideas.
+For this reason, they need some prompting to voice their thoughts.
 By focusing on the group as a whole, others will view you as a leader and follow your role.

 Having above-average interpersonal skills will set you apart in today’s marketplace.
-People will want to be around you, which will position you for leadership positions.
+People will want to be around you.
+As a consequence, this will position you for leadership positions.
 So sharpen your interpersonal skills today.
 It’ll pay off handsomely later.